-Daylight Saving Time ends the first part of November when we turn our clocks back one hour for the Fall time change and then supposedly gain back that time we lost next spring.
-Personally, I’m not a fan of the Fall time change because it means that it will be dark by 5:30 PM (some areas are dark by 4:00 PM) making it feel like the shorter days are dragging on forever.
-One of the gifts of the Fall time change is that, for some people, it encourages an earlier bedtime which allows the body added rest and repair time.
+Daylight Saving Time ends the first part of November when we turn our clocks back one hour for the remainder of the winter months.
+I’m not a fan of the Fall time change because it’s dark by 5:30 PM (some areas are dark by 4:00 PM), making it feel like the “shorter” days drag on forever.
+And, for many people, the end of Daylight Saving time ushers in a time of depression, seasonal affective disorder (SAD), cluster headaches, autumn anxiety, and other concerns such as drowsiness and irritability.

-Short History of Daylight Saving Time
+A Short History of Daylight Saving Time

 It was Benjamin Franklin’s idea.
 He actually suggested Daylight Saving Time back in 1784, as a way to economize on sunlight and burn fewer candles during winter mornings and nights; however, the practice did not become steadily official in the United States until Congress passed the Uniform Time Act in 1966, with the same intention of saving energy.
 Since that time, Congress has expanded the length of Daylight Saving Time three times, once in the 1970s during the country’s energy crisis, once in the 1980s, when April got brought under the daylight saving umbrella, and finally in 2007.
 Today, Daylight Saving Time goes from March into November.